spring-cloud/spring-cloud-config/README.md

 ### Client Side Usage

-To use these features in an application, just build it as a Spring Boot application that depends on spring-platform-config-client (e.g. see the test cases for the config-client, or the sample app).
+To use these features in an application, just build it as a Spring Boot application that depends on spring-cloud-config-client (e.g. see the test cases for the config-client, or the sample app).
 When it runs it will pick up the external configuration from the default local config server on port 8888 if it is running.
 To modify